ozanoguz/fgt-aws-hol/docs/introduction.md

 You will deploy a FortiGate-VM to inspect:

-- North-south Internet traffic
+- Egress traffic from workload VPCs to the Internet
 - East-west traffic between workload VPCs
-- Inbound traffic from the Internet
+- Ingress traffic from the Internet to published workload services

 AWS Transit Gateway provides connectivity between the FortiGate security hub and the workload VPCs.

 ::: warning Disclaimer
-This environment is prepared specifically for hands-on workshop purposes.
-Do not use it in production without additional security review and hardening.
+This environment is intended only for hands-on workshops and demonstrations.
+Do not use it in production without an appropriate security review, architecture validation, and additional hardening.
 :::

 ## Lab Credentials